danielvartan/iramuteqlike/README.md

 #> To cite {iramuteqlike} in publications use:
 #>
 #>   Vartanian, D., Souza, A. A., & Pedrazzoli, M. (2021). {iramuteqlike}:
-#>   an R package with tools to reproduce the IRaMuTeQ software analysis
+#>   an R package with tools to reproduce the IRaMuTeQ software analyses
 #>   in R. https://gipso.github.io/iramuteqlike/
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Unpublished{,
-#>     title = {{iramuteqlike}: an R package with tools to reproduce the IRaMuTeQ software analysis in R},
+#>     title = {{iramuteqlike}: an R package with tools to reproduce the IRaMuTeQ software analyses in R},
 #>     author = {Daniel Vartanian and Alesandra Araujo {de Souza} and Mario Pedrazzoli},
 #>     year = {2021},
 #>     url = {https://gipso.github.io/iramuteqlike/},